Ingabergapophatic534/AmoraDb/README.md

 | Redis (local) | ~500K | ~800K | TCP overhead · RAM |

 > Benchmarks are illustrative.
 Results vary by hardware, key size, value size, and access pattern.
+>
+> ⚠️ Note: LevelDB and RocksDB are disk-first engines optimized for persistence and compaction.
+Redis includes TCP overhead.
+This comparison reflects raw in-process throughput only — not overall capability.
+Choose the right tool for your use case.
 ---

 ## 🏗 Architecture